-When the weather heats up, know how to stay safe.
+When the weather heats up, know how to keep cool.

-When outside temperatures are very high, the danger for heat-related illness rises.
-Older adults, young children, and people with mental illness and chronic diseases are at particularly high risk.
+When outside temperatures are high, the danger for heat-related illness rises.
+People over age 60 or under age 18, and people with mental illness and chronic diseases are at particularly high risk.

 - Cover windows that receive morning or afternoon sun.